 Following us on Instagram>>

 All of the tutorials on How2DrawAnimals.com are good drawing tutorials for beginners and experienced artists alike.
-The online tutorials are easy to follow; they teach you the how to draw basics while showing you how to draw animals step by step.
-Each animal has a video drawing tutorial option, as well as step-by-step photos and written text to follow.
+The online tutorials are easy to follow; they teach you the art basics while showing you how to draw animals step by step.
+Each animal has a video tutorial option, as well as step-by-step photos and written text to follow.

-To draw this cute Hamster step by step, follow along with the video tutorial below and pause the video after each step to draw at your own pace.
-You may find it easier to follow the step-by-step drawings below the video.
-The new lines in each step are shown in red, so you'll know exactly what to draw next.
+To draw this triceratops dinosaur step by step, follow along with the video tutorial below and pause the video after each step to go at your own pace.
+You may find it easier to follow the step-by-step images below the video.
+The new lines in each step are shown in red, so you'll know exactly what to sketch next.
 You may want to open the video in a new tab and use both drawing methods.
-Take your time and draw at your own pace.
+Take your time and create art at your own pace.

 For the first few steps, don't press down too hard with your pencil.
 Use light, smooth strokes to begin so that it's easy to erase if you make a mistake.

 That's it for the guidelines!
-From this point on, press down harder with your pencil for a more defined drawing of a hamster standing up.
+From this point on, press down harder with your pencil for a more defined rendering of a triceratops dinosaur.

 Thanks for visiting!
 Subscribe to the How2DrawAnimals YouTube Channel for a new tutorial every week.